Door Repair Handyman in Chandler, AZ: What You Need to Know

 How long does a typical door repair take?

-Depends entirely on what's wrong.
-A hinge adjustment or strike plate realignment?
-15 to 30 minutes.
-A weatherseal replacement?
-45 minutes to an hour.
-If the frame is damaged and needs reinforcement, you're looking at 2 to 3 hours.
+It depends on what's broken.
+A hinge adjustment or strike plate realignment takes 15 to 30 minutes.
+Weatherseal replacement runs 45 minutes to an hour.
+A damaged frame needing reinforcement takes 2 to 3 hours.
 We give you a time range upfront.

 Should I repair my door or replace it?

 Most doors can be repaired if the damage is hinges, seals, latches, or frame alignment.
 If the door itself is cracked, warped, or the glass is shattered, replacement makes sense.
 We'll tell you which is more cost-effective.
-If it's close, repair buys you time to budget for a new door.
+When it's close, repair gives you time to save for a new door.

 Why is my new door from a builder already having problems?

-New construction doors aren't always installed perfectly, and Chandler's heat stresses everything in the first year.
-Frames settle, seals compress, and hinges sometimes weren't torqued correctly at the factory.
+New construction doors don't always go in perfectly, and Chandler's heat hammers everything in the first year.
+Frames settle, seals compress, and hinges sometimes weren't torqued right at the factory.
 Getting an adjustment in the first year or two is normal.
 That's why punch-list repairs exist.

 Ready to Fix Your Door?